CasualYT31/WebWars/README.md

 #### `models`

-If an array is exported using this identifier, the server will iterate through it and instantiate each given type as a model within the system.
+If an array is exported using this identifier, the server will iterate through it and instantiate each given model definition within the system.
 This is the mechanism via which you can receive events from the system, emit your own events, and register client-facing commands that let clients interact with your game.
-As such, each element of the array must be a class that inherits from `Model`, and not constructed objects (let the server construct the models).
+Each element of the array must be an object that contains a `"model"` attribute storing the class that inherits from `Model` (not an instantiated object: the server is responsible for constructing the models).
+You can also include an `"arguments"` attribute that stores an array of arguments to pass to the model's constructor.
+These always come after any mandatory arguments required for all models (check the back-end Model class for details).

 #### TODO